bluebrown/immutable-cluster/README.md

-# AWS DevOps Workflow with Packer and Terraform
+# Immutable Infrastructure in AWS with Packer, Ansible and Terraform

 In this post, I will showcase one possible DevOps workflow to provision infrastructure and deploy application.
 I am going to use Packer, Ansible and Terraform.
 Additionally I will use the AWS CLI.